Aditi777613/pubmed_fetcher/README.md

 Unit tests for XML parsing

 📝 License
-This is a take-home solution.
+This repository contains my coding assignment submission for the PubMed fetcher.
 Use, adapt, improve!

 🙌 Thanks for reviewing!
 Run → Fetch → Parse → Filter → Ship! 🚀✨